isomerpages/mohh-mmi/pages/privacy.md

 **Collection of Personal Data**

-2. In line with MOHH's business operations, MOHH (including its related corporations, subsidiaries, affiliates, and associated companies) may collect and retain, as necessary and to the extent permitted by law, information about individuals, for effective delivery of services to the public and to facilitate its communications within the public and private healthcare sectors.
-The types of MOHH's business operations may include but may not necessarily be limited to:
+<li value="2">In line with MOHH's business operations, MOHH (including its related corporations, subsidiaries, affiliates, and associated companies) may collect and retain, as necessary and to the extent permitted by law, information about individuals, for effective delivery of services to the public and to facilitate its communications within the public and private healthcare sectors.
+The types of MOHH's business operations may include but may not necessarily be limited to:</li>

 *   Day-to-day business and administrative operations of MOHH, including but not limited to employment management, recruitment activities, procurement of products/services
 *   Processing of employment or scholarship applications